Diversity, Equity, & Inclusion

 REGISTRATION

-Participants will be able to identify and register as non-binary, gender fluid, gender non-conforming, or gender queer for any of the 2023 Grandma’s Marathon weekend races.
+Participants will be able to identify and register as non-binary for any of the Grandma’s Marathon weekend races.
 NOTE: This registration will come only in the mass participation start and not in the elite fields.
+Any non-binary runner who wishes to apply for an elite field must contact our Elite Athlete Director Sarah Culver via email at [email protected] after January 1.

 PRIZE MONEY

 The top three (3) non-binary finishers in Grandma’s Marathon and the Garry Bjorklund Half Marathon will receive prize money.
-NOTE: Other than what’s outlined below, non-binary participants will not be eligible for other prize money or time incentive bonuses in 2023.
+NOTE: Other than what’s outlined below, non-binary participants will not be eligible for other prize money or time incentive bonuses.

 Grandma’s Marathon supports and welcomes the participation of transgender athletes in a manner that is consistent with the policy of the sport’s national governing body, the U.S. Track and Field Association (USTAF), which has adopted the following guidelines put forth by the International Olympic Committee (IOC) during the November 2015 Consensus Meeting: